- Euribor®

 Level 1 consists of contributions based solely on eligible transactions in the unsecured euro money market, with a minimal notional amount of 10 million euros – a criterion which has been amended in 2021 as the amount stood at 20 million previously.
 The contribution rate of each Panel Bank is calculated using the volume weighted average rate of the eligible transactions by tenor.

-Level 2 consists of contributions based on transactions across the broader money market maturity spectrum.
-When a Panel Bank has insufficient eligible transactions for a Level 1 contribution to be calculated for a given tenor, but that it has had transactions in nearby maturities, or quite recently, the contribution can be calculated using a range of calculation techniques to make a Level 2 contribution for that same tenor.
-These can be:
+Where a Panel Bank has insufficient Eligible Transactions for a Level 1 contribution to be calculated for a given tenor, but nonetheless has had transactions in nearby maturities or from prior dates the Panel Bank’s contribution can be calculated using a further range of calculation techniques in order to make a Level 2 contribution for that tenor.
+EMMI permits three Level 2 contribution techniques.
+These techniques should be employed progressively and in the order specified below:

-• An adjusted linear interpolation from adjacent defined tenors
+- Level 2.1: adjusted linear interpolation from adjacent Defined Tenors;

 Annual review